Homemade Cheeseburger Helper is the healthier, homemade version of boxed Hamburger Helper.

 Pour in water, skim milk,

-and any short pasta.
+and any short pasta – regular or gluten-free.
 I wanted to use elbow macaroni, but only had mini penne on hand.
 Still worked fine!

 Stir everything together, pop a lid on top, and simmer the mixture until the pasta is al dente, about 10 minutes.